trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_503.png" width="450">

-If we get a cert error when we look at our chosen url (in our case `atlantis.exp.move.mil`):
+If we get a cert error when we look at our chosen url:

 <img src="https://github.com/trussworks/Engineering-Playbook/blob/3efe6ea02ed010f3db2c07921c5c8acc60406b84/infrasec/tutorials/images/atlantis_cert1.png" width="450">

-Check the records and corresponding IP addresses in the terminal using `dig move.mil` and `host atlantis.move.mil` to pull up our ACM associated values.
-Here we also check `orders.exp.move.mil` (corresponding to our misaligned certificate), but it looks similar to this:
+Check the records and corresponding IP addresses in the terminal using `dig exp.net` and `host atlantis.exp.net` to pull up our ACM associated values.
+Here we also check `orders.exp.net` (corresponding to our misaligned certificate), but it looks similar to this:

 ![TODO](images/atlantis_cert2.png "TODO")